carolisteia/parallelium-scriptures-alignment-dataset/README.md

 <!-- GitHub banner -->
 <p align="center">
   <img src="img/parallelium_banner_clean.png" alt="Parallelium – Aligned Scriptures Corpus banner" width="100%">
 </p>

-# 📖 Parallelium : an aligned scriptures dataset
+# 📖 Parallelium: an aligned scriptures dataset

 > A multilingual corpus of aligned Biblical and Qur’anic texts — spanning medieval and modern languages — designed for computational and philological alignment tasks.
-> Serving as a benchmark dataset for multilingual alignment of historical religious texts.
+> It serves as a benchmark dataset for multilingual alignment of historical religious texts.

+> 📢 **Important Notice on Licensing**
+> This repository includes *only alignment metadata*.
+Some source texts (especially medieval Bible translations and parts of the Qur’anic corpus) are **not redistributed** due to licensing restrictions.
+> Please consult the documentation for access or citation of original sources.

 ## 📝 Description